 Implant Dimension also impacts breast surgery results: there are different types of breast implant projections

 The right size implant can be everything when it comes to breast augmentation.
 Generally speaking, the larger the implant, the better cleavage you will achieve.
-As the size of your implants increase, the more space they occupy on your chest wall, both vertically and horizontally so you automatically get more cleavage.
+As the size of your implants increases, the more space they occupy on your chest wall, both vertically and horizontally so you automatically get more cleavage.
 Implants can all be either High Profile or Moderate Profile.
 High Profile Breast Implants will typically give more upper pole fullness.

 The shape of the implant is also important.
 There are different types of implants that are wider than others so it’s important that you select a well-qualified surgeon who will know which implant is best for you.
-Some implants are higher in their profile or lower and will allow a surgeon to really fine tune the look you are trying to achieve based on your natural breast and chest anatomy.
+Some implants are higher in their profile or lower and will allow a surgeon to really fine-tune the look you are trying to achieve based on your natural breast and chest anatomy.

 Setting Your Expectations